Last modified: October 24, 2019

 “Personal Data” is defined as any data relating to a living individual who can be identified directly from that data, or indirectly in conjunction with other information.
 It can take the form of a name or address, and can extend to unique identifiers, IP addresses and other identifiers which do not tell us who an Internet user is in the “real world” but may, when combined with other information, allow the identification of a living individual.

-This allows our clients and certain third party provider to sync their own Digital Identifiers against this AppNexus ID (see ID Synching below) so that our clients and certain third party provider can use their own data on the Platform that they may have associated with their own Digital Identifiers.
+This allows our clients and partners to sync their own Digital Identifiers against this AppNexus ID (see ID Synching below) so that our clients and partners can use their own data on the Platform that they may have associated with their own Digital Identifiers.

 We use Platform Data both as an independent controller and as a data processor.